weiyanminoo/tp/docs/DeveloperGuide.md

 1. User requests to list wedding events (UC08)
 2. EasyWeds shows a list of wedding events
-3. User requests to delete a specific wedding event in the list
+3. User requests to delete a specific wedding event
 4. EasyWeds deletes the wedding event

     Use case ends.